jason-hatchett/coding-exercise/README.md

 * Visually adhere to the provided [PSD](Leaderboard.psd).
 * Every 15 seconds, update the leaderboard to show the latest vegetable names and counts, sorted descending by count.
 * **Bonus:** Animate the leaderboard update in some way (fade/dissolve, sliding, etc.).
-* **Bonus:** Make the leaderboard a resposnive design that displays nicely on smaller screens.
+* **Bonus:** Make the leaderboard a responsive design that displays nicely on smaller screens.

 When you're finished, please send your work your Spredfast dev contact as a .zip file or (preferably) a link to a public repo on GitHub.